nwdigitalradio/paclink-unix/PITCHME.md

 tail -f /var/log/mail.log
 ```
 * Run _wl2ktelnet_
-* Chech that a new email message appears in your email client
+* Check that a new email message appears in your email client

 #VSLIDE